NinjaBearStudioTech/Documentation/Writerside/topics/inventory/inv_container_and_layout.md

 An Inventory Layout provides the initial containers available to the inventory and defines the default one.

-Inventory Layouts are created from `UNinjaInventoryLayoutDataAsset`, they contain a Gameplay Tag Query used to identify the default container, by default any Container tagged with `Inventory.Container.Default`, and all containers added to an Inventory Manager by default.
+Inventory Layouts are created from `NinjaInventoryLayoutDataAsset`, they contain a Gameplay Tag Query used to identify the default container, by default any Container tagged with `Inventory.Container.Default`, and all containers added to an Inventory Manager by default.